saltedlolly/digibyte-seeder/README.md

 * crawlers run in parallel (by default 96 threads simultaneously).

-DOMAIN NAME SETUP
+Setup Domain Name
 -----------------

 You need to use a domain name where you have access to the DNS settings.
-We will use digidomain.com for this example:
+We will use digidomain.com for this example.
+Assuming you want to run a DNS seed on seed.digidomain.com, you will need an authorative NS record in digidomain.com's domain record, pointing to for example vps.digidomain.com.
+You will aslo need an A record for vps.digidomain.com pointing at the IP address of the VPS.

 Create an NS record: